Equine multinodular pulmonary fibrosis: Pathology findings

 Based on a study of 5 horses by T. POTH, G. NIEDERMAIER and W. HERMANNS (2009) as well as on a study of 24 horses investigated by WILLIAMS et al. (2007), there are significant pathomorphological findings in lungs with equine multinodular pulmonary fibrosis.
 In gross findings can be noticed pulmonary induration in all lung lobes as well as lesions restricted to the lungs and the bronchiolar lymph nodes.
 The distribution between two patterns can be seen as a large, whitish until tan and firm nodules of fibrosis.
 There are noticed histological findings, such as fibrosis and inflammation in different stages and degrees.
 In alveolies accumulation of neutrophils can be identified, and enlarged, vacuolated macrophages with several multinucleated giant cells.
 In addition hypertrophy of type II pneumocytes, formation on abnormal cystic airspaces and viral eosinophilic intranuclear inclusion bodies in intraluminal macrophages.

 Treatment and prognosis

-Different treatments have been experimented with horses diagnosed EMPF, but the prognosis of EMPF is tentative to unfavourable.
+Different treatments have been experimented with horses diagnosed EMPF, but the prognosis of EMPF is tentative to unfavorable.